-The Council maintains over 550 hectares of parks and greenspaces in the borough which includes large areas of grass.
+The council maintains more than 550 hectares of parks and greenspaces in the borough, which includes large areas of grass.

 We have three teams of staff mowing grass in Padiham, South & West Burnley and North & East Burnley and the grass is cut between April and October.
 The frequency and standard of mowing varies according to the type and use of the grass, which is explained below.